itsmabe/WCFinder/README.md

-**WCFinder** is an Android app designed to help users quickly locate nearby restrooms.
+**WCFinder**  is an Android app designed to help users quickly locate nearby restrooms within a 5 km radius of their current position.
 Developed with Kotlin and following Clean Architecture (MVI pattern) and the Repository pattern, WCFinder provides a seamless and efficient user experience for finding restroom locations with real-time data.